Franz Kline: Art market

-An early work, UNTITLED, from 1940 (of an interior room) was purchased from Sotheby's in 1995 by a private collector for $21,850.
-This early piece helps to define his early phase, before his transformation from a realist painter to a groundbreaking abstract expressionist.
+A 1940 work of an interior room, UNTITLED, was purchased from Sotheby's in 1995 by a private collector for $21,850.
+This early piece helps to define Kline's early phase, before his transformation from a realist painter to a groundbreaking abstract expressionist.
 The painting's bold brushstrokes prefigure the epic black abstraction of his breakthrough style.

-In 2018, the Hauser & Wirth Institute in cooperation with the Estate of Franz Kline began preparing the catalogue raisonné Franz Kline Paintings, 1950–1962.
-The project, which will present for the first time an online compendium of Kline's oil on canvas works made between 1950 and the artist's death in 1962, is expected to be completed in 2022.
+In 2018, the Hauser & Wirth Institute, in cooperation with the Estate of Franz Kline, began preparing the catalogue raisonné Franz Kline Paintings, 1950–1962.
+The project, which presents for the first time an online compendium of Kline's oil-on-canvas works made between 1950 and the artist's death in 1962, was completed in 2022.

 Exhibitions

 Kline had his breakthrough show at the Charles Egan Gallery in 1950, and he participated in the 9th Street Art Exhibition the following year.
-In 1958 he was included in the Museum of Modern Art's major exhibition, "The New American Painting", which toured eight European cities.
+In 1958, he was included in the Museum of Modern Art's major exhibition "The New American Painting," which toured eight European cities.
 In the decade before his death, his work was included in numerous international exhibitions, including the Venice Biennale (1956, 1960); Documenta, Kassel, West Germany (1959); São Paulo Biennial (1957); and Whitney Annuals and Biennials (1952, 1953, 1955, 1961).
-The Washington Gallery of Modern Art, Washington, D.C., organized a memorial exhibition (1962).
-Major monographic exhibitions have also been held at the Whitney Museum of American Art, New York (1968); Phillips Collection, Washington, D.C.
-(1979); Cincinnati Art Museum, traveling to San Francisco Museum of Modern Art and Pennsylvania Academy of Fine Arts (1985); Menil Collection, Houston (1994); Fundació Antoni Tàpies, Barcelona (1994); and Castello di Rivoli, Museo d'arte contemporanea, Italy (2004).
+The Washington Gallery of Modern Art, Washington, DC, organized a memorial exhibition (1962).
+Major monographic exhibitions have also been held at the Whitney Museum of American Art, New York (1968); Phillips Collection, Washington, DC (1979); Cincinnati Art Museum, traveling to San Francisco Museum of Modern Art and Pennsylvania Academy of Fine Arts (1985); Menil Collection, Houston (1994); Fundació Antoni Tàpies, Barcelona (1994); and Castello di Rivoli, Museo d'arte contemporanea, Italy (2004).